petezim05/Cross-Section-Visualization-and-Reaction-Rate-Calculation/README.md

 This project calculates and plots microscopic fission cross sections, flux distributions, reaction rates, and power density for any pair of isotopic JSON files formatted in the ENDF/B-VIII style.

+Files must be in .json format

+ensure all libraries are up to date ensure files you wish to imput are stored on the same level as Main.py and ProgramLibrary.py

 ---
 Install Python
 Go to https://www.python.org/downloads